ImperialCollegeLondon/safedata_validator/docs/developers/api/overview.md

   process.
 Logging is a core component of the system, because the validation process is written to work through the whole file, logging issues as it goes, rather than exiting at the first problem.
-* The [`taxondb` module](./taxondb.md) is used to download copies of the GBIF and NCBI taxonomy databases and build usable local SQLite3 databases from them.
+* The [`taxondb` module](./taxondb.md) is used to download copies of the GBIF taxonomy database and build usable local SQLite3 databases from them.
 * The [`zenodo` module](./zenodo.md) is used to communicate with the Zenodo in order to create and upload Zenodo deposits.
 * The [`server` module](./server.md) is used to communicate with the metadata server in